Schwarzbaer/friction_zero/README.md

 * Ingame screens from trackside AI cameras
 * Surfaces: Different materials can be repulsed differently well
 * Points (bonus time?) for tricks
+* Game mode Tricks: Get as many tricks points as possible in a limited time
+* Game mode Rally: Timed race with time deducted for tricks
+* Game mode Treasure Hunt: Find items hidden on a map
+  * Radar may indicate distance and/or direction when close
 * Quantum lock: Become locked to a track like a superconductor in a magnetic field
 * Minimap